Computer Environments Elicit General Agentic Intelligence in LLMs: Computer Environments Elicit General Intelligence

 \paragraph{Lightweight General-Purpose Design.} Code sandboxes have recently emerged as a critical infrastructure for code agents like Claude Code~\citep{claude_code}.
 However, existing sandbox-based systems, especially those for software engineering tasks~\citep{r2e,openhands,sweagent}, require complex, task-specific environments.
 Instead, we provide a lightweight and general-purpose environment equipped only with a standard Python interpreter and essential scientific computing libraries (e.g., NumPy, SciPy), and delegate domain-specific tool acquisition to the model itself.
 During execution, models can install or create any tools they deem necessary.
 Table~\ref{tab:sandbox_comparison} summarizes the key differences.
 This design offers two advantages: (1) \textit{Generalizability}: the same environment supports diverse tasks without manual reconfiguration, and (2) \textit{Scalability}: the uniform setup enables efficient large-scale inference and training without per-task overhead.
 For example, when scaling to thousands of tasks, SWE agents may require up to 6 TB of storage for task-specific images~\citep{swegym}, whereas our shared image approach maintains a constant footprint of only $\sim$1.1 GB.

-\paragraph{Minimal Toolset with Meta-Capabilities.} Within the code sandbox, we equip the model with three fundamental tools that together realize the core capabilities of a computer: (1) \texttt{execute\_bash} for executing arbitrary terminal commands—the most fundamental yet versatile interface that enables virtually any computer operation, including but not limited to installing packages, managing files, and running programs; (2) \texttt{str\_replace\_editor} for file creation, viewing, and editing; and (3) \texttt{submit} for indicating task completion.
+\paragraph{Minimal Toolset with Meta-Capabilities.} Within the code sandbox, we equip the model with three fundamental tools that together realize the core capabilities of a computer: (1) \texttt{bash} for executing arbitrary terminal commands, (2) \texttt{file\_editor} for file creation, viewing, and editing, and (3) \texttt{finish} for indicating task completion.
+Specifically, \texttt{bash} is a powerful \textit{meta-tool} that enables models to install packages, run programs, and even programmatically create new tools on demand, thereby bootstrapping any additional functionality beyond the provided toolset.
 Detailed specifications are provided in Appendix~\ref{sec:sandbox_implementation}.